 So, if you have a hankering for a steak, need to hair the dog with a Bloody Mary or simply want something interesting to do outside of gambling, fire up the Groupon app and see what’s available around you.

-On my most recent Las Vegas trip, we found a bar located on the strip offering four hours of all you can drink beer and well drinks for less than $40 — one of a handful ways to drink for cheap on the Las Vegas strip.
+On one recent Las Vegas trip we found a bar located on the strip offering four hours of all you can drink beer and well drinks for less than $40 — one of a handful ways to drink for cheap on the Las Vegas strip.